dwyl/PWA-Liveview/README.md

 For this, we define that we want to preload all static assets in the directive `globPattern`.

+We also cache the rendered HTML pages as we inject them when offline, via `additionalManifestEntries`.

 ```js
 PWAConfig = {
   // Don't inject <script> to register SW (handled manually)